 Weeping Fig trees are quite tempting for cats to sleep underneath but it is the leaves that are the most toxic part.
 If eaten in large quantities, the weeping fig can be highly poisonous to cats often causing stomach problems.

 Azalea is a common landscape plant but both the leaves and the flowers can be poisonous to cats.
-If ingested, this plant can cause vomiting, diarrhoea, abdominal pains, breathing and kidney problems for your moggie.
+If ingested, this plant can cause vomiting, diarrhea, abdominal pains, breathing and kidney problems for your moggie.

 Juniper Shrubs are one of the most well known berry plants in the country, but it is the ingestion of too many of the leaves from these plants that can lead to severe abdominal pain and upset for your cat.

 Bulb Plants such as daffodils and tulips are poisonous for cats, particularly the bulbs.
-If ingested, bulb plants will cause vomiting and diarrhoea and have been known to have fatal consequences, and should be avoided in your back garden.
+If ingested, bulb plants will cause vomiting and diarrhea and have been known to have fatal consequences, and should be avoided in your back garden.

 Onions are a fairly common garden vegetable but should not be allowed anywhere near your cats.
-The toxic substance found in the plants can cause anaemia in your cat (with garlic having a similar affect).
+The toxic substance found in the plants can cause anemia in your cat (with garlic having a similar affect).

 If you would like to know what other plants may be toxic to your cat, please see the full list below:

 Fruit Salad Plant